awsdocs/aws-snowball-developer-guide/doc_source/how-it-works.md

 ## How Local Compute and Storage Works<a name="how-localcompute"></a>

-You can use the local compute and storage functionality of a AWS Snowball Edge appliance with all job types in regions that support Lambda\.
+You can use the local compute and storage functionality of an AWS Snowball Edge appliance with all job types in regions that support Lambda\.
 The compute functionality is AWS Lambda powered by AWS Greengrass, where Python\-language AWS Lambda functions can be triggered by Amazon S3 PUT object actions on buckets specified when you created the job\.
 For more information, see [Local Compute and Storage Only Jobs](computetype.md)\.

 ### How Clustered Local Compute and Storage Works<a name="how-cluster"></a>